 Parsley, Sage, Rosemary, and…I was out of thyme.
 Bwahahahah!
 Ahem.
 Sorry.

 Three hours on the grill at indirect low heat (while I ran off to my appointment); another hour wrapped in foil to tenderize.
 The result: ribs that pull apart with a gentle tug, and a successful party.Print

-Gas Grilled Baby Back Ribs, Brined, With Garlic, Sage and Rosemary Rub
+Gas Grilled Baby Back Ribs, Brined With Garlic, Sage and Rosemary Rub

 - 2 racks baby back ribs

-- 1 quart water
+- 1 quart of water (to heat)

-- 3/4 cup fine sea salt (or 1 cup kosher salt, or 1/2 cup table salt)
+- ¾ cup fine sea salt (or 1 cup kosher salt, or ½ cup table salt)

-- 1/4 cup Brown Sugar
+- ¼ cup Brown Sugar

-- 6 Cloves garlic, crushed
+- 6 cloves garlic, crushed

 - 1 bunch fresh sage leaves

-- 1 sprig Rosemary
+- 1 sprig rosemary

-- 2 quarts ice water (2 quarts of ice, covered with water)
+- 2 quarts ice water (2 quarts of ice, covered with water) to cool down

-Set your grill up for indirect low heat, somewhere between 250°F to 300°F. I preheat my Weber Summit with all burners on high for 10 minutes, and then brush the grill grate clean.
-I leave burners #1 and #6 on medium, then off all burners between them.
+- Set the grill up for indirect low heat (275°F): Set up your grill for indirect low heat, somewhere between 250°F to 300°F. I preheat my Weber Summit with all burners on high for 10 minutes and then brush the grill grate clean.
+For a steady 275°F temperature, I leave the outside burners (#1 and #6) on medium and turn off all the burners between them.

-- You really want to smoke the ribs on a gas grill?
+- You really, really want to smoke ribs on a gas grill?
 OK, I won’t deny you.
 Soak a cup of wood chips for an hour, drain them, then put them in your smoker burner (or wrap them in a foil envelope, poke a couple of holes, and set the envelope under the grill grate, on the burner cover directly over a lit burner.)

 What do you think?